girjesh-suryawanshi/secureshare/replit.md

 ## Overview

-This is a peer-to-peer (P2P) file sharing application called "SecureShare" built with a modern web stack.
+This is a peer-to-peer (P2P) file sharing application called "HexaSend.com" built with a modern web stack.
 The application enables direct file transfers between devices without storing files on a server, using WebRTC for peer-to-peer connections and WebSocket for signaling coordination.

 ## User Preferences